ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 **If you want to run the Chirp! application locally you will have to follow these steps:**

-   1. Clone the repository to your laptop by using the command git clone https://github.com/ITU-BDSA2025-GROUP12/Chirp in your windows or
+   1. Clone the repository to your laptop by using the command git clone https://github.com/ITU-BDSA2025-GROUP12/Chirp in your terminal
    2. You will need .NET version 8 installed on your device to run the program.
    3. To run the program change your directory to "Chirp/Src/Chirp.Web"
-   4. Write dotnet run in the command line.
+   4. Write *dotnet run* in the command line.

 You should expect a localhost link in your terminal.
 Press it to open up a webpage, where you can start making an account and send cheeps.